Image 1 of 4

 Q tip Painting Autumn Fall Fine Motor Activities First Day of Fall Kindergarten Fall Crafts Centers

-Keep little learners engaged this fall with these Q-tip painting mats—a simple, low prep fine motor activity perfect for your preschool, TK, and kindergarten classroom.
-Whether you’re celebrating International Dot Day or looking for seasonal fun, these fall-themed dot painting activities are a must-have for morning tubs, early finishers, centers, or art time.
+Keep little learners engaged this fall and autumn season with these Q-tip painting templates—a simple, low-prep fine motor activity perfect for your preschool, TK, and kindergartenclassroom!
+Whether you’re celebrating International Dot Day, working on fall centers, or just looking for seasonal fun, these fall-themed dot painting activities are a must-have for your morning tubs, early finishers, centers, or art time.

 Just print and go!
 Use cotton swabs/Q-tips and paint (or even markers!) to fill in the dots on fall-themed pages like leaves, pumpkins, bats, acorns, and more!